Position/Title: Ph.D. student

-Growing up in rural Eastern Ontario, Kerry had a passion for animals and agriculture from a young age.
-Her love of horses took her across Ontario and Québec, training and competing in dressage up to the FEI Prix St. George level.
-Through this training she had countless opportunities to learn about all aspects of the equine industry.
-In 2012, she began a B.Sc. degree at the University of Guelph with a focus on Genetics.
-Through the degree program, an interest in dairy cattle was sparked.
-Combined with a focus on genetics and genomics, she was accepted into the Ontario Agriculture College, graduating from the University of Guelph in 2016 with a Bachelor of Science in Agriculture, majoring in Animal Science.
+Growing up in rural Eastern Ontario, I had a passion for animals and agriculture from a young age.
+My love of horses took me through Ontario and Québec, training and competing in dressage up to the FEI Prix St. George.
+Through this training I had countless opportunities to learn about all aspects of the equine industry.
+In 2016, I completed my B.Sc. in Agriculture where I focused on Animal Sciences at the University of Guelph.
+My interest in dairy cattle was sparked during my bachelor’s degree, when I had the opportunity to work for Dr. Bonnie Mallard, learning about High Immune Response Technology.

 Upon graduation, I began my M.Sc. under the supervision of Dr. Christine Baes and Dr. Filippo Miglior where the focus of my project was to assess the effects of including feed intake and feed efficiency into a selection index for Canadian dairy cattle, which I completed in 2018.